hyejung0/wait_for_test_v11/landmark/landmark.md

 Below is the 2 by 2 contingency table showing the 1L therapy type (Target or not) and whether the patient had targetable mutation by time zero (Table
-<a href="#tab:target-therapy-mutation-status-contingency-table-v2">8.2</a>).
+<a href="#tab:tbl-target-therapy-mutation-status-contingency-table-v2"><strong>??</strong></a>).
 Based on the above contingency table, there are people who have targetable mutation but still got something else (N=586).:

-Table:
-<span id="tab:target-therapy-mutation-status-contingency-table-v2"></span>Table
-8.2:
-Contingency of X1 vs X2.
+\#tab:tbl-target-therapy-mutation-status-contingency-table-v2 2 by 2
+contingency table for targetable mutation status and the respective treatment choices among the wait patients.
 Have targetable mutation by time zero 1L therapy type No Yes something else 1691 586 Target therapy 25 239

 To check if receiving targetable therapy is really beneficial for survival, we show the KM plot by the type 1L therapy.
 The samples used in the KM plot is IPW adjusted samples.

-To build IPW, I thought it would be more appropriate to find the values around the time the person received 1L therapy (Among those who received 1L therapy).
-But among those who received 1L therapy, 8 people didn’t have any record of ECOG between 2 months before and up to 1L therapy date and 77 people didn’t have any albumin observed 6 weeks prior to and up to 1L theray date.
-So we decided to just drop all time-varying
-variables: ECOG, albumin, weight change.
-And we used demographic (fixed values) and whethe or not they had targetable mutation identified.
+To build IPW, I thought it would be more appropriate to find the values around the time the person received 1L therapy.
+That means we need to exclude those who didn’t receive 1L therapy so we did exclude them.
+But among those who received 1L therapy, 8 people didn’t have any record of ECOG between 2 months before and up to 1L therapy date and 77 people didn’t have any albumin observed 6 weeks prior to and up to 1L therapy date.
+So we decided to just drop all time-varying variables (ECOG, albumin, weight change).
+That is, we only used demographic (fixed values) and the binary targetable mutation variable.
+So this means that in the end, we included those who didn’t receive 1L therapy as well.

-With IPW, Histology, Race/Ethnicity, Approximate age at Advanced Diagnosis, and Targetable mutation reported high SMD, ranging from 0.141 to 0.361.
-Thus, the covariate balance was really off.
-Below we present the table of covariate distribution before and after IPW.
+Histology, Race/Ethnicity, Approximate age at Advanced Diagnosis, and Targetable mutation reported high SMD, ranging from 0.141 to 0.361 in the IPW population
+(<a href="#tab:tbl-primary-wait-1L-dscriptive-both-v2">8.2</a>).
+Thus,
+IPW failed to generate pseudopopulations where the potential confounders are evenly distributed.

-<div id="zczlxdrwtw"
+<div id="phmrakvteb"
 style="padding-left:0px;padding-right:0px;padding-top:10px;padding-bottom:10px;overflow-x:auto;overflow-y:auto;width:auto;height:auto;">

 <table class="gt_table" data-quarto-disable-processing="false" data-quarto-bootstrap="false" style="-webkit-font-smoothing: antialiased; -moz-osx-font-smoothing: grayscale; font-family: system-ui, &#39;Segoe UI&#39;, Roboto, Helvetica, Arial, sans-serif, &#39;Apple Color Emoji&#39;, &#39;Segoe UI Emoji&#39;, &#39;Segoe UI Symbol&#39;, &#39;Noto Color Emoji&#39;; display: table; border-collapse: collapse; line-height: normal; margin-left: auto; margin-right: auto; color: #333333; font-size: 16px; font-weight: normal; font-style: normal; background-color: #FFFFFF; width: auto; border-top-style: solid; border-top-width: 2px; border-top-color: #A8A8A8; border-right-style: none; border-right-width: 2px; border-right-color: #D3D3D3; border-bottom-style: solid; border-bottom-width: 2px; border-bottom-color: #A8A8A8; border-left-style: none; border-left-width: 2px; border-left-color: #D3D3D3;" bgcolor="#FFFFFF">
 <caption>
 (#tab:tbl-primary-wait-1L-dscriptive-both-v2)<span class="gt_from_md">Table
 XX.
-Summary of Patient Characteristics at Baseline, without IPW weighting.</span>
+Summary of Patient Characteristics at Baseline.</span>
 </caption>
 <thead style="border-style: none;">
 <tr class="gt_col_headings gt_spanner_row" style="border-style: none; border-top-style: solid; border-top-width: 2px; border-top-color: #D3D3D3; border-bottom-width: 2px; border-bottom-color: #D3D3D3; border-left-style: none; border-left-width: 1px; border-left-color: #D3D3D3; border-right-style: none; border-right-width: 1px; border-right-color: #D3D3D3; border-bottom-style: hidden;">